 Students can use the Course Search to see who the coordinator of a module is.

-The Curriculum Team in UCD Registry provide support.
-There is also training and support documentation available for staff.
+The Curriculum Team in UCD Registry provides support and training.

-Information from the descriptor form is used for timetabling, registration and assessment (Gradebook and exam timetable) purposes.
+Information from the descriptor is used for timetabling, registration and assessment (Grade Entry and exam timetable) purposes.